aboxofsox/accordionjs/README.md

 This is a work in progress, so it's pretty minimal right now.

 # Usage
+## Extracting
+Simply extra the contents of the .zip folder somewhere in your main project folder.
+The repo comes with an `index.html`, but you don't have to use it.
+If you happen to move the contents of the zipped folder, be wary of where `accordion.js` is.
+That's the main bread and butter.
 ## Importing
 ```js
 import {Accordion} from './accordion.js';